Military police vehicle: Brazil

-The Army Police of the Brazilian Army (Portuguese: Polícia do Exército, PE) has dark gray Toyota Hilux trucks with "Polícia do Exército" written in yellow.
+The Army Police of the Brazilian Army has dark gray Toyota Hilux trucks with "Polícia do Exército" written in yellow.

 A Toyota Hilux as used by the Brazilian Army Police.

 A Harley-Davidson motorcycle of the Brazilian Air Force Police (Polícia da Aeronáutica).

-The police vehicles of the Brazilian Military Police vary widely as each state manages their own "military police," which are classed as reserve troops and ancillary forces of the Brazilian Army.
+The police vehicles of the Military Police vary widely, as each state manages their own "military police," which are classed as reserve troops and ancillary forces of the Brazilian Army.

-Brazilian Military Police response cars in Florianópolis.
+Brazilian Military Police Renault Logan response cars in Florianópolis.

 Canada

 Canadian Forces Military Police (CFMP) patrol vehicles are painted white with two red stripes and a police logo.
 CFMP reserve and regular field units have trucks painted olive green that say "Military Police Militaire" and have red or red and blue lights.
 Because of the terrain on certain bases, some units also have bicycles, all-terrain vehicles (ATVs), snowmobiles and watercraft.

-A Ford Police Interceptor Sedan with Canadian Forces Military Police markings.
+A Ford Police Interceptor Sedan with CFMP markings.